Stay Posted on the latest from Writers' Room

 All documents should be saved and uploaded as PDF files.
-Your script sample should be no more than 11-pages (12 pages in total with the title page—please follow application instructions for the title page).
-Your script should be in 12-point Times New Roman or Courier font, and it must feature original content for children (under age 16).
+Your script sample should be no more than 11-pages (12 pages in total with the title page – please follow application instructions for the title page and DO NOT INCLUDE YOUR NAME or any personal information on your script document, as scripts will be reviewed anonymously).
+Your script should be in 12-point Times New Roman or Courier font, and it must feature kid-friendly original content for viewers up to age 12.
 “Original” means that the stories and characters should be your own, and NOT Sesame Street characters.

 Can a writing pair apply?

 No, we can only accept individual writers to the program.
 If you are in a writing pair, you must submit a script that you wrote by yourself.

 Can I submit a short story or manuscript?

 No, for this fellowship we can only accept writing that is in a script format.
 That said, it can be a script for a play, television, film, etc.

 Can I submit multiple applications, featuring different scripts?

 No — only one application will be accepted per person.